koukoudo/koukoudo/README.md

 My name is Nikolaos and I work as a Fullstack Developer from my home in South Africa. 🇿🇦 <br>

+* I have around 10 years of programming experience.
 * I recently finished contributing to a music distribution application with Horus Music, built wih PHP and the Symfony framework.<br>
 * I am currently taking courses on Fullstack JavaScript Development (Node.js + React.js) and Amazon Web Services, while looking for an exciting new project to tackle.<br>